Mahin-Hasan/Wedding-Snapshots-React/questions_and_answers.md

 #### Answer: B?

-<i>Write your explanation here</i>
-No parameter was given to the funciton when called. for this reason it becomes undefined.
+<i>No parameter was given to the funciton when called. for this reason it becomes undefined.</i>
 </p>
 </details>